 It is the process where specialists execute goods that have reached the end of their useful life, to provide them with proper environmental disposal.

-Consumer behavior towards climate change’s effect on logistics
+Consumer behavior toward climate change’s effect on logistics

-You'll find that more companies are adopting the green logistics tagline by employing more ecologically friendly and sustainable ways in an effort to reduce the environmental impact of logistics.
+You'll find that more companies are adopting the green logistics tagline by employing more ecologically friendly and sustainable ways to reduce the environmental impact of logistics.

 The role of (IMO) in facing climate change